 Better still, all the tools in this article are free for you to use.

-Self-publishing an ebook is free, fun and for some authors, it can be profitable.
-Let’s look at what you will need to prepare and publish your ebook.
+Self-publishing an ebook is free and fun, and it can be profitable for some authors.
+Let’s look at what tools you will need to prepare and publish your ebook.

 So let’s take a look at the choices you have so you can decide which ones will be the best for you.